UK watchdog bans three financial advisers after sex crime convictions

 The FCA has pledged not to turn a blind eye to non-financial misconduct and in 2014 banned a fomer Blackrock investment manager after he was caught dodging fares worth 43,000 pounds ($56,000) on his daily commute into London.

-Megan Butler, the watchdog’s executive director of supervision, told a government committee in 2018 that the FCA also viewed sexual harassment as misconduct that can drive poor culture.
+Megan Butler, FCA executive director of supervision, told a government committee in 2018 that the regulator also viewed sexual harassment as misconduct that can drive poor culture.

-Lawyers said the bans sent a powerful message.
-But David Rundle, a partner at law firm WilmerHale, said it remained to be seen how the FCA expected firms to assess the fitness and propriety of staff after allegations, rather than a conviction.
+Kingsley Napley partner Jill Lorimer said the bans showed the FCA’s “ruthless attention” on integrity, although David Rundle, a lawyer at WilmerHale, said it remained to be seen how the FCA expected firms to assess the fitness and propriety of staff after allegations, rather than a conviction.

 “That is all the more challenging where firms may be ill-equipped to investigate such behaviour,” he said.